 Your unconscious mind at any given moment has to cope with information that is being sent to the brain via every single nerve receptor in your body.
 It handles this vast amount of information very differently to the conscious mind; rather than process the information the way the conscious mind would, it sets up behavioural patterns or habits as 'automatic' responses to the stimuli/situation you encounter.

 The unconscious constantly assesses the situation you are in, refers back to your memory for similar situations and if there was a particular 'automatic' behaviour that 'worked' in that scenario (i.e. enabled you to survive), it will most likely engage that same behaviour again, thus creating a pattern.
 The more a pattern is repeated, the more likely a particular behaviour will become the 'default' unconscious choice or response to a given scenario.

 Responses or behaviours that may have once had a positive payoff can become unwanted or unpleasant.
 They can sometimes be ceased by conscious decisions alone i.e. your own will-power, but not always.
 Some patterns seem to remain stuck despite all the willing and determined effort we can muster.

 The role of hypnosis...
-For some reason (and there are many out there, including the Human Givens theory), when a person is in a state of hypnosis or trance the unconscious mind becomes more open to adjusting or modifying a particular automatic response or behaviour.
+For some reason (and there are many out there, including the Human Givens theory), when a person is in a state of hypnosis or trance, the unconscious mind becomes more open to adjusting or modifying a particular automatic response or behaviour.
 The change is made entirely through the resources and 'strengths' of the person being hypnotised.
 The skill of the therapist lies in their ability to assist their clients to engage those resources successfully and bring about the desired change.

 For more information on qualified hypnotherapists visit the website of the National Council for Hypnotherapy (NCH).